itsPatH/adoptMe/README.md

 AdoptMe is a backend application designed to manage pet adoptions.
 It provides a set of endpoints for handling users, pets, adoption lists, and related data.

 ## Technologies Used

--Node.js
+- Node.js
--Express
+- Express
--MongoDB
+- MongoDB
--Docker
+- Docker
--Swagger
+- Swagger
--Mocha y Chai
+- Mocha and Chai
--JWT
+- JWT
--Bcrypt
+- Bcrypt
--Multer
+- Multer
--Faker
+- Faker

 ## Requirements

--Node.js (minimum recommended version: 14)
+- Node.js (minimum recommended version: 14)
--Docker and Docker Compose
+- Docker and Docker Compose
--MongoDB (local or cloud instance, such as MongoDB Atlas)
+- MongoDB (local or cloud instance, such as MongoDB Atlas)

 ## Docker Image
 You can find the Docker image for AdoptMe on Docker Hub: